Understanding the Fiji Regions© FijiPocketGuide.com

 The Lau Islands

-Some 60 islands are sparsely scattered across the eastern waters of Fiji, some of which are actually closer to Tonga than they are to Viti Levu.
-The Lau Islands are rarely explored by tourists, only by those who go on a twice-year cruise ship from Denarau or who fly by private charter to the one luxury private island resort that resides here.
+Some 60 islands are sparsely scattered across the eastern waters of Fiji, some of which are closer to Tonga than Viti Levu.
+The Lau Islands are rarely explored by tourists, only by those who plan a guesthouse stay through the Lau Provincial Office or who fly by private charter to the one luxury private island resort that resides here.

 Learn more about the Lau Islands in The Complete Guide to the Lau Islands.